Reviewing Cow-Calf Share and Cash Lease Agreements

 Cow-calf share leases or cash leases should be reviewed for the upcoming year.
 Photo by Aaron Berger.

-The trend in cattle prices over the last year has been up and down with a general trend toward the upside.
-These changes in market values and higher interest rates are having an impact on beef cow share and cash lease agreements in determining what is “fair” to both cow owners and those who are leasing the cows.
+The trend in cattle prices over the last year across all classes of cattle has been strongly higher.
+These changes in market values and projected adjustments of interest rates are having an impact on beef cow share and cash lease agreements in determining what is “fair” to both cow owners and those who are leasing the cows.

 For a cow owner, the following are the four major drivers that determine what is "fair" in terms of a cash lease or percentage of the calf crop the cow owner should receive.
 Those factors are: